Share This Follow @PLRBConf

 Adjusters, Fire Claims & 21st Century Technology

-Ulises Castellon, CPCU, RPA, Chief Operating Officer, Fire Cause Analysis
+Ulises Castellon, CPCU, RPA, Chief Executive Officer, Fire Cause Analysis

-Rena Strohmeier, CPCU, AIC, AINS, Supervisor-Claims Property, Wawanesa General Insurance
+Rena Strohmeier, MBA, CPCU, AIC, AINS, Supervisor-Claims Property, Wawanesa General Insurance

 • Explore the impact of modern technology and products – including the Internet of Things